hydrologie/xhydro/CONTRIBUTING.rst

 Usage Disclosure
 ~~~~~~~~~~~~~~~~

-+If you are using any kind of AI assistance while contributing to xHydro, **this must be disclosed in the pull request**, along with the extent to which AI assistance was used (e.g. documentation, code generation, review comments).
+If you are using any kind of AI assistance while contributing to xHydro, **this must be disclosed in the pull request**, along with the extent to which AI assistance was used (e.g. documentation, code generation, review comments).
-+Using AI to help draft responses is allowed only if the contributor meaningfully reviews, edits, and takes full responsibility for the content.
+Using AI to help draft responses is allowed only if the contributor meaningfully reviews, edits, and takes full responsibility for the content.
-+Submitting AI-generated replies without human verification or understanding is not permitted.
+Submitting AI-generated replies without human verification or understanding is not permitted.
-+Misrepresenting AI-generated content as purely human-authored is considered a violation of the contribution guidelines.
+Misrepresenting AI-generated content as purely human-authored is considered a violation of the contribution guidelines.

 Some example disclosures: